dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 ![After lightness adjust](/assets/202403/cmp-lightness1.png){:.centered}

-I didn't completely eliminate the lightness difference.
-Doing so would reduce the color distinction and exacerbate the clipping issue I'll explain later, making the result look strange.
+The lightness difference is not entirely removed.
+Doing so would reduce the color distinction and worsen the clipping issue I'll explain later, making the result look strange.

 ### Hue

-When we plot the hues on a plane, the angular spacing is uneven.
+When we plot the colors on a plane, the angular spacing (=hue difference) is uneven.
 Yellow, in particular, is skewed towards green.

 Let's spread them out equally at 60° intervals to maximize the difference between colors.